9. Universal Islands of Adventure (1999)

 But of course, California Adventure’s story became very interesting in 2007 when – in an unprecedented move – then-new CEO Bob Iger announced a five year, billion-dollar reinvestment that would recast the park in the same style as Disneyland: historic, reverent, idealized, and filled with character.
 In a first ever move, the park had an official re-opening and second dedication on June 15, 2012, with eight lands – the same number as Disneyland – including the enviable and exceptional Buena Vista Street and Cars Land..

 Of course, as those who’ve read our epic three part retelling of the park’s story will know, the decade since has weirdly seen Imagineering undo much of the placemaking, storytelling, and California-focus they rolled out in 2012.
 The result is a park that’s arguably “too much Disney, not enough California,” anchored by the “cute but dumb” Pixar Pier, the anchor-less Avengers Campus, and the label-slapped San Fransokyo Square.
-Who could’ve guessed – it turns out that stickering Disney, Pixar, and Marvel IPs across the park has had virtually zero impact on the park’s attendance.
-Oops!
+It turns out that stickering Disney, Pixar, and Marvel IPs across the park has had virtually zero impact on the park’s attendance.
+Who could’ve guessed?!

 Disney’s clearly hoping that a big budget, high quality expansion (something the park hasn’t had since Cars Land) will do the trick.
-That’ll be by way of a West Coast version of everyone’s favorite region of California – Pandora: The World of Avatar – announced in 2024.
+That’ll be by way of a West Coast version of everyone’s favorite region of California – Pandora: The World of Avatar – announced in 2024, set to replace a portion of the park’s Hollywood Land.

 11. Tokyo DisneySea (2001)